Start Preparing for Martyn’s Law

 The designated senior officer must be either a director, officer or senior manager, and therefore they can be more easily identified, and this individual would be responsible for:

-Penalty Notices
+Penalty notices

 Contravening the legislation could impose a maximum £10,000 fine for premises with 200 or more attendees.
 For premises or events with 800 or more attendees, the penalty could rise to as much as £18m or 5% of the company’s worldwide revenue, whichever is greater, and could bring criminal prosecutions.

-In summary, Martyn’s Law is likely to receive Royal Assent in 2025 and then there would be a two-year implementation period; to begin preparation you must consider the requirements and what applies to you.
+In summary, Martyn’s Law is likely to receive Royal Assent in 2025 and then there would be a two-year implementation period, so likely will be fully implemented sometime in 2027.

 Obligatory measures: